thejoester/bbmm/README.md

 ### Module Presets
 - Save module state (enabled/disabled) as a preset.
 - Load / update / delete preset.
-- Export module state to .json
+- Export module state to .json.
-- import .json to preset
+- import .json to preset.

 ### Settings Presets
 - Save settings state as a preset.
 - Load / update / delete preset.
 - Export settings state to .json
-- import .json to preset
+- import .json to preset:
-  - Choose which modules or specific settings to import
+  - Choose which modules or specific settings to import.

 ### Settings Sync
 - For user/client scope settings will have a Lock and a sync icon,